 When using a power washer, ensure the brick can withstand the pressure.
 The brick does decay over time, and depending on the type and age of the brick, it can chip away under pressure.

-Brick designs are a masterpiece as the red coloration creates an eye-catching pop to a seemingly neutral color scheme.
+Brick designs are a masterpiece as the red coloration creates an eye-catching pop to a seemingly neutral color scheme especially if used for a retainer wall.
 If you’re looking for foundation landscaping to bump up the aesthetics of a home’s exterior, consider brick masonry.